Skip to content

 Now that we have created the environment definition file, we can bootstrap the environment.

-Terraform state is a file that contains information about the resources that Terraform has created.
-By default, this file is stored locally on the machine it is run from.
-The bootstrap command will create the necessary S3 bucket and DynamoDB table that will instead be used to store Terraform state remotely.
+Terraform state is a file that tracks the resources Terraform has created.
+By default, this file is stored locally.
+The bootstrap command creates the S3 bucket and DynamoDB table needed to store Terraform state remotely.

 After these steps, you will have a foundation for all the other stacks you create inside this environment.